JAPANESE BASEBALL CARDS HISTORY

 In the late 1950s, Japanese companies began making packs similar to the American style of traded cards inserted between gum or wafer wrappers.
 Calbee, a snack food brand, started their hugely popular Calbee Potato Chips card series in 1957.
 These inaugural Calbee sets only featured four cards but helped cement the concept of sports trading cards as a mainstream collectible activity.
 Other early adherents includedsets from Morinaga caramels and Kasugai gum.
 By the 1960s, annual Calbee issues had expanded significantly in size and were must-have items for young baseball fans across Japan.

-Read also: 1990 SCORE BASEBALL CARDS BOX
+Read also: BASEBALL CARDS GIFTS

 A key difference between early Japanese and American cards was that the former usually did not carry statistics or biographical information on the back.
 Pictures took precedence over data as the primary attraction for collectors.
 The hobby grew steadily through the 1960s as dedicated collectors and dealers began to emerge.
 Sets focused more intently on individual seasons and teams, allowing aficionados to chase complete rosters with varying degrees of scarcity and print runs.